 There are few marketing strategies that are as powerful as word-of-mouth, especially when it comes to local businesses.
 Get involved in local events and festivals.
 Market with other small businesses and establish a real presence with the people.
 You need people to start talking about the business and what it has to offer.

 When it comes to the internet, the best thing a local business can do is manage its online directory listings.
 People need to be able to find the business online, regardless of where they first heard about it.
-Google My Business (GMB), Yelp and Bing Places are some of the top local pages to get on ASAP.
+Google Business Profile (formerly Google My Business), Yelp and Bing Places are some of the top local pages to get on ASAP.
 There, local businesses can list their name, address and phone number (NAP) data and other valuable business details.

 Another way to get active with the community via the internet is to optimize the business’ social media platforms.
 Are they filled out with accurate information?
 Can people easily find the business’ Facebook page or Twitter account?
 Becoming more active on social media will boost the local business’ online presence, while building links to the business’ website, which improves trust among search engines as well as consumers.

 No matter what industry a company is in, emphasizing positive communication with customers is a key step to achieving long-term success.
 Whether the business representatives are responding to a phone call or speaking with a customer in-store, the more they communicate, the better.
 According to PWC, 71 percent of Americans would rather interact with a human than a chatbot – make sure their interactions are pleasant.

 Communication isn’t just about specific conversations, though.
 It’s also about conveying to the community what the business has to offer.
 Clarify the specifics of the business, its history and how it makes a positive impact in the local area and their industry.
 Ask yourself this question: What value does the business offer to customers that the competition doesn’t?
 Then, communicate the answer online, offline and throughout the business’ marketing and branding efforts.